Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

 \subsection{Correlated Source Signals}

-We then evaluate the performance of the methods in the case with correlated source signals.
-In particular, we consider $L=3$ sources with frequencies $\vect{\mu} = \pi \cdot [-0.1, 0.35, 0.5]^\Trans$.
+In \textit{Experiment 8}, we evaluate the performance of the methods in the case with correlated source signals.
+We consider $L=3$ sources with frequencies $\vect{\mu} = \pi \cdot [-0.1, 0.35, 0.47]^\Trans$.
 The source signals follow a zero-mean complex Gaussian distribution with the covariance matrix

 and the correlation coefficient $\varphi \in \Compl$ between source 1 and 2 is chosen to be $\varphi=0.99$.
-Since all sources are set to have the same average power of $1$, the regularization $\rho$ in our proposed method is still chosen according to the rule in~\eqref{eq:rho} with $P_\Psi = 1$.
+Since all sources have the same average power of $1$, the regularization $\rho$ is chosen according to the rule~\eqref{eq:rho} with $P_\Psi = 1$.
 The estimation errors for various choices of the number of snapshots are displayed in Fig.~\ref{fig:varyN_L=3_corr}.

 The following differences can be observed compared to the results in Fig.~\ref{fig:varyN_L=3} for uncorrelated sources.
-First, it is verified that the subspace-based methods, including MUSIC and root-MUSIC, often fail for correlated sources.
-On the other hand, the SBL method exhibits a significant degradation of the error performance due to the mismatch of the prior model.
-Although the RMSE of the brute-force DML and the proposed method also increases in the post-threshold region, the increase in RMSE is insignificant.
+As the sources are well separated, the CRB is not very sensitive to the correlation.
+Nevertheless, the high correlation causes a notable performance degradation of all methods.
+Apart from DML and the proposed MISDP method, all the other methods fail to recover the three DOAs in the inspected region of $N$.
+Although the MAP estimation model in the MISDP method incorporates an uncorrelated prior assumption, MISDP shows superior robustness to the source correlation in Fig.~\ref{fig:varyN_L=3_corr} as the increase of its RMSE compared to that in Fig.~\ref{fig:varyN_L=3} is marginal.